huggingface/blog/asr-diarization.md

 The parameters can be adjusted by passing environment variables with corresponding names - this works both with a custom container and an inference handler.
 It’s a [Pydantic feature](https://docs.pydantic.dev/latest/concepts/pydantic_settings/).
 To pass environment variables to a container during build time you’ll have to create an endpoint via an API call (not via the interface).

-You could hardcode model names not to pass them as environment variables but *note that the diarization pipeline requires a token to be passed explicitly (`hf_token`).*
+You could hardcode model names instead of passing them as environment variables, but *note that the diarization pipeline requires a token to be passed explicitly (`hf_token`).* You are not allowed to hardcode your token for security reasons, which means you will have to create an endpoint via an API call in order to use a diarization model.

-For context, all the diarization-related pre- and postprocessing utils are in `diarization_utils.py`
+As a reminder, all the diarization-related pre- and postprocessing utils are in `diarization_utils.py`

 The only required component is an ASR model.
 Optionally, an assistant model can be specified to be used for speculative decoding, and a diarization model can be used to partition a transcription by speakers.